TnTech-ECE/F25_Team8_DARPAChallengeTriageDrone/Reports/Detailed Design/Drone to PC Link Subsystem.md

 - All media and vitals data are streamed in real time.
 - Any disconnection leads to reconnection attempts and visible error reporting.
-- No received media or telemetry is written to disk, which maintains compliance with medical privacy and data handling requirements **[REF]**.
+- No received media or telemetry is written to disk, which maintains compliance with medical privacy and data handling requirements **[4]**.

 ## Bill of Materials (BOM)